 Within each of the Science subjects (Physics, Chemistry and Biology), all students will be continually assessed to help track their progress against their personal targets and to enable students to reflect upon their learning.
-Progress will be checked by assessing many aspects of the students work, including: classwork, homework, end of unit tests, summative assessments such as mid-year examinations, and end of Year examinations.
+Progress will be checked by assessing many aspects of the students work, including: classwork, homework, end of unit tests, summative assessments such as mid-year examinations, and end of year examinations.
+Final examinations will comprise a Multiple Choice Question paper, a written exam paper and an alternative to coursework, investigation skills, exam paper for each Science subject.